Quick Summary

 G -->|Pass| H[ABOS Diplomate]

-Part I: Written Examination
+Part I: The Written Examination

 Examination Format

-- Structure: ~310-320 multiple-choice questions.
+- Structure: Approximately 310-320 multiple-choice questions.

 - Delivery: Computer-based testing at Pearson VUE centers.

 - Blocks: Divided into multiple timed blocks (typically 7 blocks), allowing for self-paced breaks.
+Time management here is as crucial as knowledge.

-The Blueprint: What to Study
+The Blueprint: Where to Focus Your Energy

 | Domain | Weighting | Key Focus Areas |